aspnetcorehero/Boilerplate/README.md

 Has this Project helped you learn something New? or Helped you at work?
 Do Consider Supporting.
 Here are a few ways by which you can support.

 -   Leave a star! ⭐️
--   Recommend this awesome project to your colleages.
+-   Recommend this awesome project to your colleagues.
 -   Do consider endorsing me on LinkedIn for ASP.NET Core - [Connect via LinkedIn](linkedin-url)
 -   Or, If you want to support this project on the long run, consider buying me a coffee.